zbm-dev/zfsbootmenu/docs/guides/fedora/uefi.rst

   :local:
   :backlinks: none

-This guide can be used to install Debian onto a single disk with or without ZFS encryption.
+This guide can be used to install Fedora onto a single disk with or without ZFS encryption.

 It assumes the following: